 The Apple Bonsai

 The Apple trees create beautiful bushes and trees, and are very popular thanks to their blooms and nice colorful Autumn fruit.
+They are more commonly known as the crabapple bonsai and usually two main species are used for this hobby, namely Malus sylvestris and Malus cerasifera.

 Temperature and exposure

 Resists very cold winter, but roots must be protected.
 Shallow bonsai pots don't offer enough protection to roots at all.
+A mulch placed onto the roots should be enough to protect them for for security it may be wise to wrap the pot as well.

 Pruning and forming